Dominican Civil War (1911–1912)

-The Dominican Civil War that lasted from December 1911 until November 1912 was the bloodiest in the history of the Dominican Republic.
+The Dominican Civil War that lasted from 5 December 1911 until 30 November 1912 was the bloodiest in the history of the Dominican Republic.
 It began as an uprising in the northwest of the country.
 The United States considered military intervention, but it succeeded in negotiating a settlement without landing its forces.
 The war is sometimes known as the "War of the Quiquises", a nickname given to the rebels.

 Events

 Assassination of Cáceres

 On 19 November 1911, General Luis Tejera led a group of conspirators in an ambush on the horse-drawn carriage of President Ramón Cáceres.
 During the shootout, Cáceres was killed and Tejera wounded in the leg.
 The assassins fled in an automobile, which they soon crashed into a river.
 After rescuing Tejera from the water and depositing him in a hut by the road the other conspirators fled on foot.
 Tejera was found shortly after and summarily executed.

 Civil war

-In the ensuing power vacuum, General Alfredo Victoria, commander of the Dominican Army, seized control and forced the Congress to elect his uncle, Eladio Victoria, as the new president.
-The general was widely suspected of bribing the Congress, and his uncle, who took office on 27 February 1912, lacked legitimacy.
+In the ensuing power vacuum, General Alfredo Victoria, commander of the Dominican Army, seized control and forced the Congress to elect his uncle, Eladio Victoria, as the new interim president on 5 December 1911.
+The general was widely suspected of bribing the Congress, and his uncle, who took office officially as president on 27 February 1912, lacked legitimacy.
 The former president Horacio Vásquez soon returned from exile to lead his followers, the horacistas, in a popular uprising against the new government.
 He joined forces with the border caudillo General Desiderio Arias and by December the country was in a state of civil war.
 The violence prompted the United States to abandon the customs houses it operated on the Haitian border, despite the fact that they had not been targeted.
 The small American force that monitored the frontier to combat smuggling also withdrew, handing over responsibility for border defence to the Dominican Army.
 Men and weapons passed freely over the Haitian border to the rebels as the Haitian government tried to promote instability in its neighbour.
 On 12 April 1912, the American consul general, Thomas Cleland Dawson, reported that "the government has a well-equipped force in the field and could soon put down the rebellion on the northwestern frontier were it not for the effective aid they claim the Haitian government is giving it."
 General Arias's forces seized the customs houses and extorted loans from the peasants and plantation owners in the districts they controlled.
 The officers of the corrupt Dominican Army commonly pocketed their troops' pay and plundered the territories they were sent to subdue.